TheAyushB/basics-of-c-programming/README.md

 ```
 `./deb` - Execute the selected part of the program.

-: the output is diplayed in the console
+: the output is displayed in the console
 3. To clean or remove any generated files or artifacts created during the build process
 ```
 make clean